ericpaulsen/cdr-terraform/README.md

 ## Structure

-Within each directory is a `main.tf` file, which serves as the Terraform entry point.
+Within each directory is a `main.tf` file, which serves as the entry point for Terraform.
 It defines the required providers Terraform will use to provision the infrastructure.
 In this case, Coder needs the following providers:

-- Cloud provider
+- AWS, Azure, GCP, etc.
 - Kubernetes
 - Helm